edsu/diary/README.md

 ---

+## 8/16/2023

+What strange words my fevered mind seems to string together, a madman composing the symphony of his own insanity.
+The day has been a *whirl* of activities - rivalling the finest *luxuries* anyone can imagine.
+The *identifications* *whirred* by me like wind through a sieve – ‘*Jabez*’ and ‘*jotbathah*’, two names now etched into the crevices of my memory.
+A *jugglery* of sorts was performed by a *ruffler* today, a sly devil with swaggering bravado, managing to *lendeth* an air of charm to his *cowardice*.
+He spoke like a *balyuz*, *dictated* by the spirit of the *musqueteers*, a poetic grandeur woven with the threads of *unwitting* sophistication.
+Ironically, the day ends in the *down* of my spirit, *succored* by the heavy hand of *colic* discomfort.
+Nonetheless, ‘endon’ and ‘whatchwords’ are my *watchwords* for today, those little floating sparks in a day otherwise devoid of light.

 ## 8/15/2023

 As I mused under the *constellations*, a sudden thaw of memories flooded my conscience.
 Memories of *Christmastide*, surrounding the hearth with *Angus* and *Huldreich*, pervading the accompanying silence with our witty *repartee*.
 The scent of *haggis* permeated the room, merging with the pungent aroma of the *eryngo* *Angus* insisted on adding.
 I used to *cumber* him about his eccentrical culinary choices, often *italicized* in my mind as *Anthropomorphic* Delicacies. *Huldreich*, playing *Boniface*, would cater to our whims and *demands* without the slightest complanit.
 Neither *Angus* nor I begrudged him.
 His *vegetated* existence provided an odd sense of comfort.